saylordotorg/course_phil101/Unit05.md

+---
+layout: default
+title: "PHIL101: Introduction to Philosophy"
+course_description: "An introductory study on the fundamental questions and methodologies of philosophical inquiry, including metaphysics, epistemology, political philosophy, ethics and the philosophy of religion."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Philosophy of Religion** <span id="5"></span> *Some of the most fascinating philosophical questions fall under the rubric of the philosophy of religion.
 In many different time periods,